ssvadla/Legal_Text_Classification/README.md

 # Supervised Learning

+    All the codes that are related to supervised Learning can be run using the below steps.
-    Step1: Upload all the labeled, unlabeled and test data into the google drive and mention the path of the files to the respective variables in the code.
+    Step1: Upload all the labeled and test data into the google drive and mention the path of the files to the respective variables in the code.
     Step2: Run all the cells in the notebook.